EOxServer/eoxserver/docs/sphinx/en/rfc/rfc16.rst

 In the context of Earth Observation, raw satellite data can be seen as referenceable grid coverages.
 They are typically delivered as image files but do not have an affine transformation from the image geometry to a georeferenced coordinate system.
-The referencing or geocoding of the data is a very complex task involving Earth Observation metadata, such as orbit data of the satellite, as well as additional input such as Digital Elevation Models (DEMs).
+Depending on the desired geocoding precision, the referencing transformation can be very complex involving additional data (DEMs) and orbit metadata.

 EOxServer shall be able to deliver (subsets of) Earth Observation raw data in its original (referenceable grid) geometry using WCS 2.0 and EO-WCS.